-- · We seek to offer a liberal arts education in the context of a Southern Baptist university under the lordship of Jesus Christ. - We seek to be involved in Christian ministry. - We seek to prepare students for effective Christian ministry. - We seek to offer resources to churches and church leaders. - We seek to edify and enhance churches.
+- We seek to offer a liberal arts education in the context of a Southern Baptist university under the lordship of Jesus Christ. - We seek to be involved in Christian ministry. - We seek to prepare students for effective Christian ministry. - We seek to offer resources to churches and church leaders. - We seek to edify and enhance churches.

-1 J. C. and Mae Fuller Professor of Biblical Studies

-4Elma Cobb Professor of Christian Theology
+J. C. and Mae Fuller Professor of Biblical Studies W. O. Vaught Professor of Christian Ministries Elma Cobb Professor of Christian Theology